 - Consult the Checklist of the Curriculum Committee for guidance on completing the required proposal forms.

-- Following review and approval at the department and school levels, all course and program proposals must be sent electronically1 to Curriculum Committee chair Heather Lai (email@example.com), copied to the Provost's representative (Valerie McAllister, firstname.lastname@example.org).
+- Email signed proposal(s) to Curriculum Committee chair Jeff Miller (firstname.lastname@example.org), copied to the Provost's representative (Valerie McAllister, email@example.com).

 - Diversity proposals to the Diversity Board